-1. Does your agency have Diversity, Equity, and Inclusion (DEI) programs in place that promote the representation and participation of different groups of individuals, including people of different ages, races and ethnicities, abilities and disabilities, genders, religions, cultures, and sexual orientations? ⊠ Yes □ No 2.
+1. Does your agency have Diversity, Equity, and Inclusion (DEI) programs in place that promote the representation and participation of different groups of individuals, including people of different ages, races and ethnicities, abilities and disabilities, genders, religions, cultures, and sexual orientations?
+Yes \boxtimes lNo 2.
 If yes, please describe.
-Although we do not have formal DEI programs, we follow the main principles of DEI and do our best to promote and represent all people of different groups, including people of different ages, races and ethnicities, abilities and disabilities, genders, religions, cultures, and sexual orientations.
-Disaster Preparedness 1.
+Disa ster Preparedness 1.
 Does your agency have a disaster plan in place that includes strategies on how to remain operational and continue providing services to low-income individuals and families during and following a disaster?
-The term disaster is used in broad terms including, but not limited to, a natural disaster, pandemic, etc. ⊠ Yes □ No 2.
-If yes, when was the disaster plan last updated?
-Our organizations disaster plan was last updated September 18, 2019.
-3. Briefly describe your agency's main strategies to remain operational during and after a disaster.
-The main strategies that guide our organization to remain operational during and after a disaster include the following: • ICS/NIMS (Incident Command System and National Incident Management System) training. • As-needed remote working to decrease capacity issues. • Satellite office access points to remain operational.
+The term disaster is used in broad terms including, but not limited to, a natural disaster, pandemic, etc. \boxtimes Yes No 2.
+If yes, when was the disaster plan last updated? ur organizations' disaster plan was last updated on September 18, 2019.
+A current workgroup is dating and revising the disaster plan; the tentative completion date is 2024.
+3. Briefly describe your agency's main strategies to remain operational during and after a disaster. main strategies that guide our organization to remain operational during and after a disaster ude the following: ICS/NIMS (Incident Command System and National Incident Management System) training.
+As-needed remote working to decrease capacity issues.
+Satellite office access points to remain operational.